 The DWP look for very specific things in medical evidence, and Citizens Advice has lots of experience in this area.

-It’s never too late to send medical evidence - you must send the ESA50 form itself back within 28 days, but you can send evidence any time afterwards.
+It’s never too late to send medical evidence - you must send the questionnaire itself back within 28 days, but you can send evidence any time afterwards.
 Remember to send it to the Health Assessment Advisory Service, not to Jobcentre Plus.
 You can get the address of your local Health Assessment Advisory Service by calling 0800 288 8777 for free or you can find the address on their website.

 Write a covering letter